7 Must-Know Quilting Techniques and Styles

 Traditional Quilt Blocks

-Take a look at our page of 24 Traditional Quilt Patterns to see in detail what traditional quilt blocks look like.
+Take a look at our new Quilt Block Library or our page of 24 Traditional Quilt Patterns to see in detail what traditional quilt blocks look like.

 On FaveQuilts, our friend Carolina Moor has created video tutorials for some of the most popular traditional blocks:

 Half Square Triangle Block Pattern (image 3 below)

 Log Cabin Block Pattern (image 4 below)

 Find the rest on our video page here.